Intervention and Implementation Science Pilot Award

 Epidemiologic, social sciences, population health, environmental health and clinical sciences have a long history as a force for positive change, intervening to prevent and treat disease, identifying solutions to difficult community-level problems, and scaling-up these solutions to protect and improve the health, safety, and wellbeing of whole populations.
 While study of the distribution and determinants of health is vital, it is incumbent upon public health science and clinical medical practice to equally elevate and promote the discovery of new knowledge to innovatively intervene on health, produce new actions that improve and promote health, and determine the best ways to disseminate, implement, scale-up, and sustain these actions to offer population and clinical benefits beyond the laboratory or any one community.
 This focus is particularly critical in light of striking and persistent health inequities across a range of health outcomes.

-This program offers early resources for pilot, proof-of-concept projects to be conducted “in miniature”, ultimately leading to larger intervention or implementation science projects and producing new knowledge that directly impacts population health, supported by larger extramural funds.
+This program offers early resources for pilot, proof-of-concept projects, ultimately leading to larger intervention or implementation science projects and producing new knowledge that directly impacts population health, supported by larger extramural funds.

 - Duration: One year

-- Number of awards: Up to three to five awards, depending on funding availability
+- Number of awards: Up to four to six awards, depending on funding availability

 See a list of current and past Intervention and Implementation Science Pilot Award recipients.